Virohan Allied & Healthcare Programs

-The NEET 2016 Question Paper with Solution is one of the most useful resources for students preparing for medical entrance exams.
-Conducted by CBSE in two phases on May 1 and July 24, 2016, the exam followed a pattern similar to AIPMT 2015.
+The NEET 2016 question paper with solution is one of the most useful resources for students preparing for medical entrance exams.
+The exam was conducted in two phases on May 1 and July 24, 2016, in a pattern similar to AIPMT 2015.
 Practising this paper helps students get a clear idea of the exam format, question distribution, and the overall difficulty level.

 This Story also Contains